lhohan/lhohan.github.io/_posts/2014-09-23-scala-nested-maps-to-json.markdown

 [warn] one warning found
 ```

-As Scala is running on the jvm types, are erased at runtime and the case pattern at (4) will not only match the `Map[String, Any]` type but *any* `Map` type.
+As Scala runs on the jvm, types are erased at runtime and the case pattern at (4) will not only match the `Map[String, Any]` type but *any* `Map` type.
-Since we know we are only matching for `Map`s with keys of type `String` we are not looking to deal with other typed `Map`s, if this would
-happen it may crash with e.g. a ClassCastException but that's OK too, we'd rather crash hard in such cases.
-If we would want
-to cover our bases we might even write an extra test to capture this behaviour but that is not our goal now.
-We just want to
-get rid of the compiler warning.

-There are various ways of removing this warning and it can get more complicated pretty fast:
+There are various ways in which we could try to remove this warning but things may get more complicated pretty fast depending on the route chosen (interesting but non trivial path might be [type tags](http://docs.scala-lang.org/overviews/reflection/typetags-manifests.html)).
+However in our

-  - Matching on `Map[_,_]`, with or without checking all keys for `String` type, and make an explicit cast using `asInstanceOf` in the recursive call.
-  - using manifest (but deprecated in Scala 2.10)
-  - using scalaz
-  - using `TypeTag`s
-  - using `scala.reflect.runtime`

-Most suggestions can be investigated more through following [stackoverflow question](http://stackoverflow.com/questions/1094173/how-do-i-get-around-type-erasure-on-scala-or-why-cant-i-get-the-type-paramete).

-Ideally I would like [this Scala improvement](https://issues.scala-lang.org/browse/SI-6517) but a rather easy fix is this:
+case we do not have to go through great lengths to prevent this as other typed `Map`'s would generate invalid JSON anyway
+(a named element in JSON, the keys in our `Map`s, must be a string) and things will crash unexpectedly further down the line anyway.
+One straightforward way to avoid unexpected errors would be to validate the input `Map` before marshalling but we focus here on removing the warning.

+In Scala 2.10 we can the following:

 ```scala
 import spray.json._